mkyleUD/Caviness-HPC-Intro/_episodes/02-filesystem.md

 to allow some local disk for your applications, running on the node

 It is possible to monitor the amount of space used on a node.
-To you do this by combining the `ssh` and `df =h` commonds.
+To you do this by combining the `ssh` and `df =h` commands.
 The example below shows you the steps need to do that.

 ```
 {{ site.host_workgroup_prompt }} ssh r01n39 df -h /tmp